mujeebcodes/url-shortener/README.md

 This is another mini project to practise fetch with React.
-This time using the Rebrandly API shorten user's provided link.
+This time using the Rebrandly API to shorten user's provided link.